minaohh/mina-blog/content/blog/advantages-of-knowing-multiple-programming-languages/index.md

 ### #1: It facilitates learning new programming languages

 Most programming languages closely resemble one another.
 They only differ in syntax, but the basic concepts are there.
-It's largely similar with spoken languages, the words differ but they share the same components — grammar, parts of speech i.e. noun, verb, adjective, etc.
+It's largely similar to spoken languages, the words differ but they share the same components — grammar, parts of speech i.e. noun, verb, adjective, etc.

 Here's how I transitioned from one programming language to another.